Coffee Cultivation

 Soil Conditions:

 Coffee trees require well-drained soil with a pH range of 6.0-6.5.
 The soil should be rich in organic matter and have good water retention capacity.
-Soil testing should be done before planting to determine the soil’s nutrient status and pH.
+Soil testing should done before planting to determine the soil’s nutrient status and pH.

 Nursery: